2.1 Understand the social environment of road transport and the rules governing it

 • ‘regular weekly rest period’ means any period of rest of at least 45 hours,

-• ‘reduced weekly rest period’ means any period of rest of less than 45 hours, which may, subject to the conditions laid down in Article 8(6), be shortened to a minimum of 24 consecutive hours.
+• ‘reduced weekly rest period’ means any period of rest of less than 45 hours, which may, subject to the conditions laid down in Article 8(6) of EC 561/2006, and TCA annexe 31b section 2 article 6, be shortened to a minimum of 24 consecutive hours.
 Any reduction in weekly rest must be paid back, en block, by the end of the third week following that of the reduction

 A decision taken in the European Court of Justice (ECJ) in 2017 means that a driver can no longer take a regular weekly rest (45 hours) in the cab of their vehicle.

-EU Rules (not currently AETR).
-Under EC 561/2006 Article 8, as amended by EU 2020/1054, a regular weekly rest may not be taken in a vehicle and must be taken in suitable, gender-friendly accommodation with adequate sleeping and sanitary facilities (with any costs for accommodation outside of the vehicle covered by the driver’s employer).
+Assimilated, EU and TCA rules (not currently AETR).
+Under EC 561/2006 article 8 (as amended by EU 2020/1054), and TCA annexe 31b section 2 article 6(9) & 6(10), a regular weekly rest may not be taken in a vehicle and must be taken in suitable, gender-friendly accommodation with adequate sleeping and sanitary facilities (with any costs for accommodation outside of the vehicle covered by the driver’s employer).

 In addition, a driver’s work must be organised so that they may return to the operating centre at which they are normally based, or their place or residence, within each period of four consecutive weeks (or by the start of the regular weekly rest period after two consecutive reduced weekly rest periods).